dataesr/bso-publications/doc/bso.md

 Following the publication of this code, many institutions were able to generate their own Open Science indicators.
 This enthusiasm for local implementation has underlined the need for institutions to have reliable and effective tools for monitoring Open Science.

-The new version of the national Monitor allows, directly from the website, to generate graphs from a list of DOIs previously sent to the MESRI team.
+The new version of the national Monitor allows, directly from the website, to generate graphs from a list of DOIs previously sent to the French Ministry of Higher Education, Research and Innovation team.
 The University of Lorraine has been asked to test and implement this new version.

 The constitution of the DOI corpus remains an essential step for the institutions.
 The code proposed by the University of Lorraine makes it possible to generate this list simply by crossing various databases.